 - Apple fiber: Apples (and pears) contain a special type of fiber called pectin.
 Pectin is an insoluble fiber that helps the stool become bulky, allowing it to pass through the digestive system easier.
 Consume about 1–2 teaspoons twice daily.

-- Magnesium: Magnesium improves gut motility.
+- Magnesium: Magnesium for constipation works by improving gut motility.
 Add this supplement in slowly and cut back if it causes diarrhea.
-Consume about 250 milligrams 2–4x daily.
+Consume about 250 milligrams 2–4 times daily.

 - Probiotics: Maintaining a healthy intestinal tract is critical for avoiding digestive problems.
 Take a daily probiotic supplement containing at least 15 billion “live and active” organisms.

-- Aloe vera juice: Helps reduce inflammation and improve the frequency of bowel movements.
+- Aloe vera juice: This helps to reduce inflammation and improve the frequency of bowel movements, making it one of the best natural laxatives for constipation.
 Take 1/4 cup twice daily while adjusting the amount based on symptoms.

 - Exercise: Physical activity increases muscle activity in your intestines, so try to fit in more movement and formal exercise most days of the week.
 Exercise can especially be helpful in the morning for getting the digestive system “fired up,” soothing stress and putting you a positive mindset.
 I recommend trying rebounding, a.k.a. jumping on a mini-trampoline, which can stimulate the bowels and lymphatic system.
 Light exercise can also support bowel function, including stretching, walking, jogging, yoga, swimming or dancing.